Async Process Management System¶

 ProcessWatchdog¶

 The core watchdog system that monitors processes for hanging behavior.
+It reads from a shared ProcessRegistry instead of keeping its own process table.

 import asyncio